cs-joy/python/README.md

 - The eval() vs. exec() built-in functions (in Python 2, exec is a statement); the former is for expressions, the latter is for statements
 Statements cannot be a part of an expression—so list and other comprehensions or lambda expressions, all being expressions, cannot contain statements.
 A particular case is that an assignment statement such as a = 1 cannot form part of the conditional expression of a conditional statement.
 This has the advantage of avoiding a classic C error of mistaking an assignment operator = for an equality operator == in conditions: if (c = 1) { ... } is syntactically valid (but probably unintended) C code, but if c = 1: ... causes a syntax error in Python.

+### Methods
+Methods on objects are functions attached to the object's class; the syntax instance.method(argument) is, for normal methods and functions, syntactic sugar for Class.method(instance, argument).
+Python methods have an explicit self parameter to access instance data, in contrast to the implicit self (or this) in some other object-oriented programming languages (e.g., C++, Java, Objective-C, Ruby).[100]
+Python also provides methods, often called dunder methods (due to their names beginning and ending with double-underscores), to allow user-defined classes to modify how they are handled by native operations including length, comparison, in arithmetic operations and type conversion.

+### Typing
+Python uses duck typing and has typed objects but untyped variable names.
+Type constraints are not checked at compile time; rather, operations on an object may fail, signifying that it is not of a suitable type.
+Despite being dynamically-typed, Python is strongly-typed, forbidding operations that are not well-defined (for example, adding a number to a string) rather than silently attempting to make sense of them.

+Python allows programmers to define their own types using classes, most often used for object-oriented programming.
+New instances of classes are constructed by calling the class (for example, SpamClass() or EggsClass()), and the classes are instances of the metaclass type (itself an instance of itself), allowing metaprogramming and reflection.

+Before version 3.0, Python had two kinds of classes (both using the same syntax): old-style and new-style,[102] current Python versions only support the semantics new style.

+The long-term plan is to support gradual typing.
+Python's syntax allows specifying static types, but they are not checked in the default implementation, CPython.
+An experimental optional static type-checker, mypy, supports compile-time type checking.

 > Read more to follow [Wikipedia](https://en.wikipedia.org/wiki/Python_(programming_language))